yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 a_tensor = random.normal(key, tensor_shape)
 ```

-This is great for ML practitioners, and you know what I'm talking about if you ever had to use [ and ended up with reproducibility issues](https://neel04.github.io/my-website/blog/pytorch_rant/#seeding).
+This is great for ML practitioners, and you know what I'm talking about if you ever had to use [torch random seeding and ended up with reproducibility issues](https://neel04.github.io/my-website/blog/pytorch_rant/#seeding).
 The main reason for JAX explicitly tracking the random keys without using a global random state is that this would compromise the execution of parallel code, that is one of the main perks of JAX.
 You can read more about randomness in JAX [here](https://jax.readthedocs.io/en/latest/jax.random.html).

 Let's see what parameters we need for our ViT.
 Here is the list: